Yandex Cloud

 for compatibility of objects or configurations with the new Kubernetes version is automatically performed before cluster upgrade.
 If the check finds incompatible objects or configurations, the upgrade will return an error with a list of incompatible resources and a description.

-• The Managed Service for Kubernetes master cannot be updated automatically, update it manually.
+• The Managed Service for Kubernetes master is not auto updated, you need to do it manually.

-• Managed Service for Kubernetes node groups update automatically if automatic updates are enabled.
-If automatic updates are disabled, the old version of Kubernetes remains on the Managed Service for Kubernetes node groups.
-In this case, the user is fully responsible for solving problems related to the Managed Service for Kubernetes node group, since the old version of Kubernetes is deprecated.
+• Managed Service for Kubernetes node groups are updated automatically if auto updates are enabled.
+If auto updates are disabled, the old version of Kubernetes remains on the Managed Service for Kubernetes node groups.
+In this case, the user has to deal with any issues with their Managed Service for Kubernetes node group on their own, since the old version of Kubernetes is no longer supported.

 Updating Kubernetes cluster componentsUpdating Kubernetes cluster components

-The update process is different for a Managed Service for Kubernetes master and node groups.
+The update process is different for a Managed Service for Kubernetes master and a node group.

 MasterMaster